y-vasyunin/ee-paititi-research/README.md

 # Paititi Research

-> Code and data used in the geospatial analysis by the [Patiti Research](https://paititi.info/) team
+> Code and data used in the geospatial analysis by the [Patiti Research](https://paititi.info/) team.
+It is developed to be run inside the [Google Earth Engine](https://earthengine.google.com/) platform.
+You need to have both Google (Gmail) and Google Earth Engine accounts in order to use it.

 The code, coupled with the provided data, allows studying the distribution of morphometric characteristics of terrain for specified point samples by making a chart and exporting the derived terrain products as GeoTiffs.

 In theory, it can bring insights on where to look for ancient settlements of Inca and other Andean cultures.
+See [a paper](https://www.sciencedirect.com/science/article/pii/S1040618215010666) of D. Visentin et al. (2016), who demonstrated **a correspondence between some modern paths and (pre-)historic tracks because mountain environments tend to constrain movements**.
+[Another paper](https://www.sciencedirect.com/science/article/pii/S1040618217314787) by S. Caracausi et al. (2018) suggests that at high altitudes, due to the same reason, **paths and locations suitable for temporary camps did not change significantly during the centuries.**

 ![Earth Engine screenshot](pics/gee-1.png)

-It is developed to be run inside the [Google Earth Engine](https://earthengine.google.com/) platform.
-You need to have both Google (Gmail) and Google Earth Engine accounts in order to use it.

 ## Content